CSCfi/rahti-user-guide/docs/introduction/service_description.md

 # Scope and description of the service

+!!! note
+    Last updated 30.4.2019

 \env{SYSTEM_NAME} is a cloud computing service that allows Users to host applications and make them accessible over the web.
 The \env{SYSTEM_NAME}
 service is based on OKD, which is a distribution of Kubernetes.
-The
-\env{SYSTEM_NAME} service provides, but is not necessarily limited to, these
-features:
+The main features of \env{SYSTEM_NAME} are:

-* Hosting of User Applications comprised of container instances and groups of container instances
+* Hosting of containerized applications
 * Storage services
 * Virtual networks for connecting container instances
 * Load balancing of traffic to User Applications